 From Stirling to Glencoe: A Spectacular Route

-In Dunblane, there is the cathedral which in addition to being very old (XII century) is beautiful.
-We are very pleased with all the tombstones outside, not only this cathedral but in all the cathedrals and many churches, we have visited in Scotland.
+In Dunblane, there is the cathedral, which is beautiful in addition to being very old (XII century).
+We are very pleased with all the tombstones outside, not only in this cathedral but in all the cathedrals and many churches we have visited in Scotland.

-Not that I was particularly striking about the monument itself but the location, when we turned our backs on the monument, we were looking at one of those landscapes that we were imagining when we thought of Scotland, I was more time looking at the landscape than the monument.
+Not that I was particularly striking about the monument itself but the location.
+When we turned our backs on the monument, we looked at one of those landscapes that we imagined when we thought of Scotland, and I spent more time looking at the landscape than the monument.

 In addition, they explain what life was like inside the castle, the kitchens, the rooms, how they heated them, and how they took advantage of the heat of the kitchens for that too.

-The water they use is taken from a spring that reaches directly into the distillery and that they store in a kind of natural pool.
+The water they use is taken from a spring that reaches directly into the distillery and stores it in a kind of natural pool.

 We did the whiskey and chocolate tour and the truth we loved, we bought a bottle because it’s delicious, but I’m sure we’ll buy more.

 On our route from Stirling to Glencoe, we decided to cross Loch Lomonds Park and The Trossachs.
 It is a particularly nice park, and it is also relatively close to Glasgow, which makes it quite crowded.